Research Innovation Hub / Research Methodology

 BA conceptual framework

-CA hypothesis
+CA research hypothesis

 DAn operational definition